DallanQ/terraforming_mars_ares_expedition/Manual.md

 When you choose a phrase, you will receive the specific bonus in that phrase that is listed at the bottom of the phrase card.

+> Image of a bonus phase card with gain 4 MC in a yellow circle

 #### I DEVELOPMENT PHASE: (page 11)

 During this phase, each player may play one green project card from their hand by paying its cost.
 See Playing Project Cards on page 12. ***Bonus: If you chose this phase, the cost of the card you play this phase is reduced by 3 MC***.

+> Image of a green development card stating Each player may play one green project card and Pay 3MC less for the card you play this phase.

-After playing a green card, make sure to adjust the corresponding capability or production track on your player board.
+*After playing a green card, make sure to adjust the corresponding capability or production track on your player board.*

-Reminder: Players may discard project cards in hand at any time to gain 3 MC.
+*Reminder: Players may discard project cards in hand at any time to gain 3 MC.
 This can be done for any reason.
-Whenever a player discards a card for any reason, it is discarded facedown to the project card discard pile.
+Whenever a player discards a card for any reason, it is discarded facedown to the project card discard pile.*

 #### II CONSTRUCTION PHASE: (page 12)

 During this phase, each player may play one blue or one red project card from their hand by paying its cost. ***Bonus: If you chose this phase, you can either: Draw a card before or after playing a card this phase OR you may play an additional blue or red card this phase.***

+> Image of a red or blue costruction card stating Each player may play one blue or one red card and Draw a card or Play an additional blue card or red card this phase.

-**Tip to save table space**: Play green cards along the bottom of your player board on the right side.
-You can overlap them so that just the production box and tags along the left side are showing.
+***Tip to save table space**: Play green cards along the bottom of your player board on the right side.
+You can overlap them so that just the production box and tags along the left side are showing.*

-Play blue cards in a row above your green cards.
-You can overlap them so that just the ability icons and tags along the left side are showing.
+*Play blue cards in a row above your green cards.
+You can overlap them so that just the ability icons and tags along the left side are showing.*

-Play red cards in either row, you can overlap them so just the tags are showing.
+*Play red cards in either row, you can overlap them so just the tags are showing.*

 #### PLAYING PROJECT CARDS (page 12)